 |Family Resources||Victim Resources|

-The thought of going to jail is a scary and stressfull thought, not only for the person who gets arrested, but also that person’s family, friends, and loved ones.
-The goal of this guide is to give info that you’ll need to make going to jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for the person who gets arrested, but also that person’s family, friends, and loved ones.
+The goal of this guide is to give info that you’ll need to make going to jail less stressful.
 If you have a specific question, please feel free to ask it in the comment section below, and also any comments or feedback that might be a benefit to others would be much appreciated.

 Stewart County Prison